 Price

-How much does Ceftriaxone cost in pharmacies?
-The average price is at the level of 35 rubles.
+How much does Ceftriaxone cost in pharmacies? average price is at the level of 35 rubles.

-Ceftriaxone is available as a powder for solution for intramuscular and intravenous administration.
+The drug Ceftriaxone is available in powder form for the preparation of a solution for intramuscular and intravenous administration.

-The powder is crystalline, white, odorless, produced in transparent glass bottles in a cardboard box, the preparation is accompanied by detailed instructions describing the characteristics of the antibiotic.
-Each vial contains 1 g of the active ingredient - Ceftriaxone in the form of sodium salt.
+Crystalline powder, white, odorless, available in bottles made of clear glass in a cardboard box, the drug is accompanied by detailed instructions describing the characteristics of the antibiotic.
+Each bottle contains 1 g of active active substance– Ceftriaxone in the form of sodium salt.

 Pharmacological effect

 Ceftriaxone is a new generation antibiotic.
 It is effective against most gram-positive and gram-negative microorganisms that can grow both in the presence of oxygen and in an oxygen-free environment.
-The antimicrobial effect of Ceftriaxone is due to the suppression of the synthesis of cell membranes of pathogenic bacteria.
+Antimicrobial action Ceftriaxone is caused by suppression of the synthesis of cell membranes of pathogenic bacteria.

-The drug is highly penetrating, so for the treatment of most infections, it is enough to apply Ceftriaxone once a day.
-Already one to two hours after the injection of the drug into the muscle, the highest concentration of Ceftriaxone in the blood is observed.
-When administered intramuscularly, the entire volume of the drug is completely absorbed by the body.
-After a single intravenous injection, the maximum concentration of the drug in the blood is reached within half an hour after the procedure.
+The drug has a high penetrating ability, so for the treatment of most infections it is enough to use Ceftriaxone once a day.
+Already one to two hours after injection of the drug into the muscle, highest concentration Ceftriaxone in the blood.
+When administered intramuscularly, the entire volume medicine completely absorbed by the body.
+After a one-time intravenous administration, the maximum concentration of the drug in the blood is achieved within half an hour after the procedure.

-When introduced into the body, Ceftriaxone accumulates in it in the maximum amount and remains at this level during the day.
-The greatest amount of the antibiotic is concentrated in the musculoskeletal system, lungs, heart, liver, gallbladder.
-The drug is able to penetrate the placental barrier and affect the condition of the fetus; in the treatment of nursing mothers, a certain concentration of the antibiotic is noted in breast milk.
+When introduced into the body, Ceftriaxone accumulates in it in maximum quantity and remains at this level throughout the day.
+Largest quantity The antibiotic is concentrated in the musculoskeletal system, lungs, heart, liver, and gall bladder.
+The drug is able to penetrate the placental barrier and affect the condition of the fetus; when treating nursing mothers, a certain concentration of the antibiotic is observed in breast milk.

 Indications for use

-What helps?
-Ceftriaxone has been successfully used in combating infectious and inflammatory diseases:
+What does it help with?
+Ceftriaxone has found successful use in combating infectious and inflammatory diseases:

 5. Respiratory organs (meningitis, pneumonia, pleurisy, epiglottitis, sinusitis, lung abscess);